VinceVanna/ERISA-Recovery-Dev-Challenge-2025/README.md

   * -> search for changes ```python manage.py makemigrations```
   * -> applies changes```python manage.py migrate```
   * -> runs django server```python manage.py runserver```
-  * -> Open brower ```127.0.0.1:8000/admin/```
+  * -> Open brower ```127.0.0.1:8000```

   # If editing CSS
-  1. Open a new powershell
+  1. Open a new PowerShell
   2. cd '/frontend/
-  * Command starts tailwindcss and watchs for any css changes and applies it to the HTML
+  * Command starts tailwindcss and watches for any CSS changes and applies them to the HTML
   * -> ```npx tailwindcss -i .\css\tailwind.css -o .\static\css\output.css --watch --verbose```

   ## Using base Command
   ### load_data
-  1. Command will only work with .json or .csv extentions
+  1. Command will only work with .json or .csv extensions
   * Must be in ./backend/ folder
   * -> 'help' command to view details of the command ```python manage.py help load_data```
   * -> executes command ```python manage.py load_data <path_to_data> --model=<ClaimList|ClaimDetail> --app=core```
-    - Command will only use ClaimList OR ClaimDetail not both
+    - Command will only use ClaimList OR ClaimDetail, not both
   # Superuser & Login Infomation
   ## If data is not cleared
 ```